 I’ll be serving this easy paleo soup recipe to the boys for dinner tonight, along with salad greens from the garden, which currently exists in our cold frame.
 They’ll finish their chores, then we’ll eat dinner and settle in for the night.

-- In a vitamix, combine pumpkin, chicken stock and coconut milk
+- In a vitamix, combine pumpkin, chicken stock, and coconut milk

-- Blend in stevia, lemon juice and ginger
+- Blend in stevia, lemon juice, and ginger